 The biologically diverse live-bottom habitat of GRNMS attracts reef-associated fishes including bottom-dwelling and mid-water fish species such as sea bass, snapper, grouper and mackerel, as well as their prey.
-An estimated 180 species of fish, encompassing a wide variety of sizes, forms and ecological roles, have been recorded at the sanctuary.
+An estimated 200 species of fish, encompassing a wide variety of sizes, forms and ecological roles, have been recorded at the sanctuary.
 Some fish species are dependent upon the reef for food and shelter, and rarely venture away from it during their life.
 Many of these fishes are nocturnal, seeking refuge within the structure of the reef during the day and emerging at night to feed.
 Some species of reef-dwelling fish disperse to sandy habitats or to other reef areas north and south or offshore for feeding and spawning.
 Other reef residents, such as gag and black sea bass, rely on the inshore areas and estuaries in early life stages.

-Many reef-associated, snapper-grouper species of fish are regionally overfished or undergoing overfishing.
-According to NOAA's National Marine Fisheries Service (2008), some species are regionally overfished (red snapper, snowy grouper, black sea bass and red porgy), approaching overfished status (gag) and/or undergoing overfishing (vermilion snapper, red snapper, snowy grouper, red grouper, black sea bass, gag, speckled hind, warsaw grouper, tilefish and black grouper).
-In GRNMS, gag and scamp have decreased in abundance in visual census transects, and length-frequency measurements of black sea bass, gag and scamp (from trap and visual census data) indicate that a large portion of the population is removed upon reaching minimum size, either by fishing or by migration out of the sanctuary.
+Many reef-associated, snapper-grouper species of fish are overfished or subject to overfishing.
+According to NOAA Fisheries Service (National Marine Fisheries Service), overfished stocks include red snapper, snowy grouper, black sea bass, red grouper, and red porgy.
+Stocks subject to overfishing include vermillion snapper, snowy grouper, red grouper, gag, warsaw grouper, red snapper, tilefish, black sea bass, and speckled hind.4 In GRNMS, gag and scamp have decreased in abundance in visual census transects, and length-frequency measurements of black sea bass, gag and scamp (from trap and visual census data) indicate that a large portion of the population is removed upon reaching minimum size, either by fishing or by migration out of the sanctuary.
 The reduced abundance of these selected key species may inhibit full community development and function in GRNMS (ONMS 2008).
-In addition, recent research suggests that a very low level of increased fishing pressure on the sanctuary's ledges could reduce local abundance of snapper-grouper complex species within a short amount of time (Kendall et al. 2008).
+In addition, recent research suggests that a very low level of increased fishing pressure on the sanctuary's ledges could reduce local abundance of snapper-grouper complex species within a short amount of time (Kendall 2008).